mento-protocol/docs/README.md

 ### How the protocol is structured

-Beyond the invariant, the protocol uses several building blocks—each with a different role. **Trading limits and the circuit breaker** protect the pool when the oracle is wrong, stale, or manipulated. **Liquidity strategies** address the fact that with no curve, reserves can become one-sided as users trade; they rebalance so the pool stays usable. **Fees and incentives** fund the protocol and reward different actors (LPs, keepers, governance); the swap spread in particular also adds a band where arbitrage is unprofitable if the oracle is slightly off.
+Beyond the invariant, the protocol uses several building blocks—each with a different role. **Trading limits and the circuit breaker** protect the pool when the oracle is wrong, stale, or manipulated. **Today that oracle path is Chainlink-only.** **Liquidity strategies** address the fact that with no curve, reserves can become one-sided as users trade; they rebalance so the pool stays usable. **Fees and incentives** fund the protocol and reward different actors (LPs, keepers, governance); the swap spread in particular also adds a band where arbitrage is unprofitable if the oracle is slightly off.

 | Piece | Role |
 |-------|------|